Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Approach

-We use four RAG pipelines for NeuCLIR24 and RAG24 tasks: GPT-Reseearch (GPT-R)~\cite{Elovic_gpt-researcher_2023, duh2025hltcoe-liverag} with one and three queries, Bullet List~\cite{yang2025hltcoetrec}, and LangGraph~\cite{duh2025hltcoe-gen-team-trec}.
+We use four RAG pipelines for NeuCLIR24 and RAG24 tasks: GPT-Research (GPT-R)~\cite{Elovic_gpt-researcher_2023, duh2025hltcoe-liverag} with one and three queries, Bullet List~\cite{yang2025hltcoetrec}, and LangGraph~\cite{duh2025hltcoe-gen-team-trec}.
 All generation pipelines are given a processing budget of 50 documents to enable a fair comparison between pipelines.
+While sub-query generation and iterative retrieval could be viewed as part of the retrieval stack, we treat them as part of the generation pipeline in this work.
+This is because in all cases they are driven by the LLM determining what to query, when to query, and how to incorporate retrieved results into the evolving response.
+Categorizing them as retrieval would conflate the retrieval model's intrinsic effectiveness with the LLM's ability to formulate queries, obscuring the relationship we aim to study.
 All text RAG pipelines use Llama-70B-Instruct as the backbone LLM.

 GPT-Researcher (GPT-R) \cite{Elovic_gpt-researcher_2023, duh2025hltcoe-liverag} is used as a cascade system that retrieves a seed set of documents given the query, generates additional sub-queries, retrieves documents with the original query and sub-queries, and then aggregates information into reports.
 We experiment with one query (i.e., no subquery generation) and three queries (i.e., generating two subqueries) with this pipeline.